 Careers in the Arts

-Students learn about different careers that utilize the arts.
-Students interact with a local architect, graphic designer and fashion designer via stations in the classroom.
+In this project, students learn about different careers that utilize the arts.
+Students interact with a local architect, graphic designer and documentary film maker in the classroom.
 This project allows students to see how art and practical needs come together while exploring design, form and marketing principles.

 “I loved this project because it had real life applications.
 Community members came into the classroom to show students what art careers look like in this community.
 Students now see common things like buildings as art!
 It shifts their perspective about the importance of art in our everyday life.” – TEACHER TESTIMONIAL

 Variables in Art

 Students use the Scientific Method to guide them through this visual art project and distinguish between dependent and independent variables.
-This opportunity uses art to introduce a foundational concept for science.
-When students understand variables, they are better able to engage in the scientific process and understand the rationale for and outcomes of science experiments.
+This opportunity uses art to introduce a foundational concept in science.
+When students understand variables, they are better able to engage in the scientific process and understand the rationale for and outcomes of scientific experiments.

 “This project helped me to better understand the terms we are using in our science class.
 I also liked that I was able to be creative.” – STUDENT TESTIMONIAL